 Naturally I produced my own music.
 Three albums later, and no record deal in sight, I turned my knowledge of computers into a career.
 Replaced a mixing board for a keyboard (attached to a PC) and started climbing the corporate ladder.
 First as a network engineer and later moving into technical project management.
 Several years passed and found myself entrenched within middle management, making good money... and going through the motions.

 I started my road down audiophile-ville, buying a Townhouse and turning the basement into my high-end mecca.
-Long winters took their toll, and gave up the snow for the deserts of Arizona.
-Complete with a wife and a mortgage things continued down the road to mid-life.
+Long winters took their toll, and I gave up the snow for the Arizona deserts.
+Complete with a wife and a mortgage, things continued down the road to mid-life.
 Finally burned out, I tossed away my business suit for a chance to start my own Home Automation company (with my brother).
 Business was good and the toys were flowing.
 My Crestron Automated home became a Demo home to bring my clients.
 New Bryston amplifiers every year followed by the latest and greatest toys a man could desire.

-Then the recession hit and I lost it all.... including the wife.
-Scratched my way out saving the house, fortunately, yet losing all my toys.
-I have no real systems list worth mentioning at this point in time.
-So I dusted off the business suit and headed back into the jaws of corporate life.
-But now I have a mission.
-I want my toys back!
-I want the music back too!
+Then the recession hit and I lost it all... including the wife.
+Scratching my way out; I saved the house, but lost most of my toys.
+So, I dusted off the business suit and headed back into the jaws of corporate life.
+I was on a mission.
+I wanted my toys back!
+I wanted the music back!